ocupop/dart4web/src/_tutorials/fetch-data.md

 title: "Fetch Data Dynamically"
 description: "Use HttpRequest to fetch data from a file or a server."

 nextpage:
-  url: /tutorials/forms
+  url: /tutorials/using-polymer
-  title: "Get Input from a Form"
+  title: "Use Polymer Elements"
 prevpage:
-  url: /tutorials/streams
+  url: /tutorials/remove-elements
-  title: "Asynchronous Programming: Streams"
+  title: "Remove DOM Elements"

 points:
   - "Data on the web is often formatted in JSON."
   - "JSON is text based and human readable."
   - "The dart:convert library provides support for JSON."